Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Results

-To quantitatively assess the alignment between binding and host library releases, we extracted the delay~(also known as \emph{technical lag}\cite{technical_lag}) between the matched releases and the source releases in days and calculated the \textit{coverage} for each binding $b$ in software package ecosystem $e$ as follows:
+To quantitatively assess the alignment between binding and host library releases, we extracted the \textbf{delay} between the matched releases and the host releases in days and calculated the \textbf{coverage} for each binding $b$ in software package ecosystem $e$ as follows:

-where the numerator is the number of source releases that are supported by $b$ and the denominator is the number of releases of the source library.
-We only consider the releases of the source library that were published since the binding started to provide support.
-The coverage of a binding $b$ will be 100\% if we can find a matched binding release for every source release.
+where the numerator is the number of host releases that are supported by $b$ and the denominator is the number of releases of the host library.
+We only consider the releases of the host library that were published since the binding started to provide support.
+The coverage of a binding $b$ will be 100\% if we can find a matched binding release for every host release.
 If we cannot find any matched release in $b$, the coverage will be 0\%.
 The coverage metric captures the overall support that a binding offers for an ML library.
 Figure~\ref{fig:rq3_coverage_example} presents three matching results, the denominators are 3 for all three examples and the numerators are 3, 2, and 0 respectively.
 Hence, the coverage values for these examples are 100\%, 67\%, and 0\%.
 In addition, we investigated the \textbf{technical lag}~\citep{technical_lag_2019, technical_lag_2020} of the latest release of each binding.
 Technical lag occurs when a binding does not support the most recent version of its host library.
 For example, a major version lag exists when the latest version of a binding supports version \verfmt{1.1.0} of its host library, but the latest available version of the host library is \verfmt{2.1.0}.
 Similarly, minor and micro version lags exist when there are discrepancies in the minor or micro version numbers respectively.

-Next, we compared our findings between officially-maintained bindings and community-maintained bindings by performing the Mann-Whitney U test \cite{Mann1947OnAT} at a significance level of $\alpha=0.05$ to determine whether the differences are significant.
-Also, we computed Cliff's delta $d$ \cite{Cliff} effect size to quantify the difference.
-To explain the value of $d$, we use the thresholds which are provided by Romano et al. \cite{Cliff_threshold}:
+Next, we compared our findings between officially-maintained bindings and community-maintained bindings by performing the Mann-Whitney U test \citep{Mann1947OnAT} at a significance level of $\alpha=0.05$ to determine whether the differences are significant.
+Also, we computed Cliff's delta $d$~\citep{Cliff} effect size to quantify the difference.
+To explain the value of $d$, we use the thresholds which are provided by \citet{Cliff_threshold}: